ElisabethJoyce/programming-4-humanists/DigEd/text/Trace.md

 The mammals, found no milk.
 No pregnancy
 Existed, sealed these organs up to test
 For poison later, as we doctors know
-Sometimes a poison’s introduced per vaginam.
+Sometimes a poisonâ€™s introduced per vaginam.
 I sealed the brain up too, shall make a test
 Of blood and serum for urea; death
 Comes suddenly from that, you find no lesion,